The 6 Personality Types and How They Impact Your Career Choice

 - Art Teacher

-Persons with a social personality type like to "dominate" their environment.
-This is the most common category of the six, and many people have traits of this category among others.
-They particularly value providing services for others, and enjoy working closely with people.
-Their ideal working conditions are with other people who are also trustworthy and helpful, and show appreciation.
+Those with a Social personality type like to “dominate” their environment.
+This is the most common category of the six, and many people have traits of this category along with their others.
+They particularly value providing services for others and enjoy a career choice that enables them to work closely with people.
+Their ideal working conditions are with other people who are also trustworthy, helpful, and show appreciation.

-Best when working: Groups and all types of people where they feel needed
+Best when working: In group and team situations where they feel needed

 Compatible with: Artistic and Enterprising